The remarkable life of a fearless Mississippi sharecropper-turned-human-rights-activist.

 #YourVote counts every year.
-Change can only begin with each registered voter in cities and towns across the country, radiating upward; local, state and national politics remain essential building blocks toward reform.
+Change can only begin with each registered voter in cities and towns across the country – local, state and national politics alike are essential building blocks toward reform.

-As the 2022 midterm elections near, and in the wake of the January 6 attack on democracy, it is never too early to begin registering, researching and reflecting on an important question: What are you voting for?
-Explore the myriad of issues – from the economy and climate change to education and immigration – that will be top of mind for today’s voters with films told through the voices of the American people that tackle the big questions.
+With the 2024 elections nearing, it is never too early to begin registering, researching and reflecting on an important question: What are you voting for?
+Over the next year and beyond, WORLD presents new and streaming films exploring the myriad of issues facing our country's democracy – from the economy and climate change to education and immigration – that will be top of mind for voters across the U.S. Watch films tackling the big questions told through the voices of the American people.

-Follow the conversation on Facebook, Twitter, Instagram and TikTok, and tell us what issues matter to you using #YourVote.
+Follow us on Facebook, Instagram, Twitter and TikTok and tell us what issues matter to you using the hashtag #YourVotePBS.
+Subscribe to our YouTube channel for exclusive filmmaker interviews and extras.

 Films & Features